Managing an Auto Insurance Policy (Expert Tips)

 Transfering Auto Insurance to Another Person

-There are several circumstances that might call for the transfer of auto insurance from one person to another in the United States.
+There are several circumstances that might call for the transfer of auto insurance from one person to another in the United States, but can you transfer auto insurance to another person?

 As long as you have proper documentation, this transfer should be a fairly simple process.
 Transfer of insurance can be temporary or permanent, depending on the situation as well as your auto insurance policy.